School Lunch Information

 Meals, foods, and beverages sold or served at schools meet state and federal requirements which are based on the USDA Dietary Guidelines.
 We provide students with access to a variety of affordable and appealing foods that meet the health and nutrition needs of students.

-Apply for Meal Benefits Online (Please be advised this application is for the current 2020-2021 school year.
-Applications for the upcoming school year will be available in mid-July)
+Apply for Meal Benefits Online (Please be advised this application is for the current 2021-2022 school year)

 Paloma Panthers are Healthy . . . even during birthday and classroom celebrations!

 Here at Paloma, we love to recognize our students for a job well done and we love to celebrate all of life’s special moments.
 However, we also need to remember to keep a healthy lifestyle in our minds during those moments.
 We have a responsibility to provide our students with knowledge beyond the classroom which includes how to make healthy choices when we eat.

 We continue to partner with our PTA to make a conscious effort to improve the choices we make when we host these celebrations.
 The celebrations are important and those will remain, but how we celebrate them will continue to shift.
 Please join us in this endeavour by adhering to the guidelines below.

 ALL CELEBRATIONS MUST FOLLOW HEALTHY FOOD GUIDELINES

 - All food served at school, by our Child Nutrition Department, must meet the standards below.

 - All food provided or offered at school must meet the standards below.

 - This policy applies to all celebrations, classroom parties, grade level picnics, grade level events, etc. where food or beverages are offered to students.